Opendigitalradio/ODR-DabMod/dpd/README.md

 The predistorter in ODR-DabMod supports two modes: polynomial and lookup table.
 In the DPDCE, only the polynomial model is implemented at the moment.

 The *dpd/main.py* script is the entry point for the *DPD Computation Engine* into which these features will be implemented.
 The tool uses modules from the *dpd/src/* folder:

 - Sample transfer and time alignment with subsample accuracy is done by *Measure.py*
-- Estimating the effects of the PA using some model and calculation of the updated polynomial coefficients is done in *Model.py*
+- Estimating the effects of the PA using some model and calculation of the updated polynomial coefficients is done in *Model.py* and other specific *Model_XXX.py* files
-- Finally, *Adapt.py* loads them into ODR-DabMod.
+- Finally, *Adapt.py* updates the ODR-DabMod predistortion setting and digital gain

 These modules themselves use additional helper scripts in the *dpd/src/* folder.